-ABOUT YOUR EXAMINATION – DRIVERS (HGV/LGV/PCV/TAXI)
+ABOUT YOUR EXAMINATION – DRIVERS (HGV/LGV/PCV)

 At Manchester Medicals, we want to ensure your driver medical test goes smoothly and easily.
-Whether you are coming in for a HGV, LGV, PCV or a taxi medical, it should take no more than about 30 minutes.
+Whether you are coming in for a HGV, LGV, or a PCV medical, it should take no more than about 30 minutes.
 Please be sure to arrive at least 15 minutes before your scheduled appointment.

 What to Bring?